ramesh-n/mosip-documentation/docs/MOSIP-Device-Service-Specification.md

 ### Device

 SBI devices are most often used to collect biometrics.
 The devices are expected to follow the specification for all level of compliance and their usage.
-The SBI devices fall under the category of Trust Level 3 (TL3) as defined in SBI architecture.
-At TL3 device is expected to be whitelisted with a fully capable PKI and secure storage of keys at the hardware.
+The SBI devices have a Trust Level where the device is expected to be whitelisted with a fully capable PKI and secure storage of keys at the hardware.

-[TBD] Reference to MOSIP Architecture??

 * L0 - A device can obtain L0 certification when it uses a software level cryptographic library with no secure boot or FTM.
 These devices will follow different device identity and the same would be mentioned as part of exception flows.
 * L1 - A device can obtain L1 certification when it is built in a secure facility with one of the certified FTM.